Gamify-IT/docs/dev-manuals/test-plans/overworld-frontend/plans/minigame-loading.md

 ## Precondition

-Use case U.minigame.1 works correctly.
-The minigame object is configurated in the overworld (minigame and configuration are set).
+The minigame is configured in the overworld, including that its spot is visible and it has a configuration.

 ## Postcondition